Drassyllus biglobus

 Drassyllus biglobus is a species of spider in the family Gnaphosidae, and was first described in 1986 by Paik Kap Yong.
 It was redescribed in 2013 by Mikhail M Omelko; Yuri M Marusik and Byung-Woo Kim who found it to be the same species as Drassyllus truncatus and extended its distribution.

 It is found in the far-east of Russia (Ussuriysk) and in Korea (where it was first collected on Geumosan Mountain in Gyeongsangbuk-do).
-It can be found in leaf litter snd under rocks.
+It can be found in leaf litter and under rocks.